 Plenty of online real estate has been devoted to explaining and discussing them.
 Most people don’t have the time to read all that.

 So I decided to put together this bite-sized guide.
-We’re going to cover ten top tips for improving SEO performance.
+We’re going to cover ten top tips on SEO for beginners and how improve SEO performance.
 These are strategies that we implement at Accelerate Agency, a company that I co-founded.
 If you’re interested in improving your results, without the costs associated with SEO, this guide will be for you.